bhassani/EternalBlueC/README.md

 - MS17-010 Exploit ( Contains DoublePulsar )
 - EternalBlue/MS17-010 vulnerability detector
 - DoublePulsar detector
-- DoublePulsar Upload DLL ( Hex )
+- DoublePulsar Upload DLL ( Hex editing  )
-- Doublepulsar Upload Shellcode ( Hex )
+- Doublepulsar Upload Shellcode ( Hex editing )
-- Doublepulsar Upload Exe inside a DLL ( Hex / Wannacry style )
+- Doublepulsar Upload Exe inside a DLL ( Wannacry style )
-- DoublePulsar Upload DLL with Structure
+- DoublePulsar Upload DLL with SMB Structure
-- Doublepulsar Upload Shellcode with Structure
+- Doublepulsar Upload Shellcode with SMB Structure

+## Project accomplishments
+- Upload Shellcode - completed and working
+- Upload DLL       - completed, functionality works but DLL does not run on target.

 ## Project goals

+- Implement an interface application to interact with Doublepulsar such as Uploading shellcode or a DLL without crashing the target.

 - Implement a scanner & detect/attack GUI in C#, C++ & Python3

-- Implement a scanner & detect/attack GUI in Rust & Go & Java
+- Implement a scanner & detect/attack GUI in Go & Java

 - Allow editing of EternalBlue exploit payload to remove DoublePulsar and allow custom payloads & shellcode to be sent instead.